Harrisburg DUI Attorney

 Pennsylvania has strict DUI laws and penalties, and unfortunately, people can be convicted unjustly or unlawfully for something they didn’t do.

 Police officers are human and make mistakes just like anyone else.
-However, those mistakes can have serious implications for individuals arrested for DUI.
+However, those mistakes can have profound implications for individuals arrested for DUI.
 Some of the most common DUI defenses are those pertaining to the police officer’s observations and initial reasons for pulling over a suspected DUI offender.

 Improper Stop

-The Constitution of the United States prohibits police officers from pulling over or stopping individuals without “reasonable suspicion,” or a firm reason to believe that the suspect committed a crime.
+The Constitution of the United States prohibits police officers from pulling over or stopping individuals without “reasonable suspicion” or a firm reason to believe that the suspect committed a crime.
 This has to be more than a “hunch” or “gut feeling” that the driver was operating the vehicle while under the influence.

 Improper Administration/Inaccuracy of Field Sobriety Test (FST)

-Also, observations gathered during a field sobriety test can only be considered as one component of the state’s evidence, not the entire case, because it is not proof of intoxication.
+Also, observations gathered during a field sobriety test can only be considered one component of the state’s evidence, not the entire case, because it is not proof of intoxication.
 For example, certain medical conditions can often cause suspects to fail an FST.

 Improper Administration or Inaccuracy of Breathalyzer Test

-Similar to FSTs, breathalyzer devices are notoriously unreliable, often breaking down and needing constant calibration and maintenance.
+Like FSTs, breathalyzer devices are notoriously unreliable, often breaking down and needing constant calibration and maintenance.

 Medical Conditions